-There is much evidence that the legal, regulatory, and disclosure environment is related to firm value and quality.
-For example, Daines (2001) finds that US firms incorporated in Delaware have higher value and are more likely to experience takeover attempts than other firms.1 Doidge, Karolyi, and Stulz (2004) find that cross listing of a non US firm in the US is associated with a substantially higher Tobin's q relative to non US firms that do not list in the US.2
+There is much evidence that the legal, regulatory, and disclosure environment affects firm value and quality.
+For example, Daines (2001) finds that US firms incorporated in Delaware have higher value and are more likely to experience takeover attempts than other firms.
+Doidge, Karolyi, and Stulz (2004) find that cross listing of a non US firm in the US is associated with a substantially higher Tobin's q relative to non US firms that do not list in the US.